DX Logging Software for Amateur Radio

 Window

-The Station Log window has five tabs that organize and provide access to the fields of your electronic logbook:
+The Station Log window has six tabs that organize and provide access to the fields of your electronic logbook.

 Station Log Tab